20.09.2022 / News

 Speakers from the European Commission, including Piotr Szymański, Director at the European Commission’s Joint Research Centre (JRC), provided insight on the JRC’s vision for energy storage on the third day of the conference.
 A variety of specific topics related to energy storage technologies were addressed in breakout sessions: optimising infrastructure, combined energy storage technologies, long duration energy storage, raw materials, modelling frameworks, minimising the environmental footprint, interoperability and digitalisation.
 The third day concluded that energy storage technologies will enable and accelerate the decarbonisation of the economy.

-This fifth edition of the conference united 9 exhibitors, over 350 onsite and online participants, including over 85 speakers and moderators, marking a new phase for the energy storage sector, which is quickly gaining momentum.
+This fifth edition of the Energy Storage Global Conference united 11 exhibitors and over 85 speakers and moderators, and marked a new phase for the energy storage sector, which is quickly gaining momentum.

 To learn more about the ESGC, visit https://ease-storage.eu/category/esgc/